micropython/micropython/docs/library/machine.UART.rst

            When no pins are given, then the default set of TX and RX pins is taken, and hardware flow control will be disabled.
 If pins=None, no pin assignment will be made.

-.. only:: not port_esp8266

 .. method:: UART.deinit()

    Turn off the UART bus.

 .. method:: UART.any()

-       Return the number of characters available for reading.
+   Return true value if there're characters available for reading.
+On some boards, the number of available characters is returned.

 .. method:: UART.read([nbytes])